SickanEkman/billboard_project_2/README.md

 # TAL - Text Analysis of Lyrics

-TAL gets Billboard chart info and creates visual output of lyrics.
-The project is made as a school assignement for the course *Applyed programming for Linguists* at *Stockholm University*.
+TAL gets Billboard chart information and creates visual output of lyrics.
+The project is made as a school assignment for the course *Applyed programming for Linguists* at *Stockholm University*.

 ## Getting Started